nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the resident at the specified `INDEX`.
 The index refers to the index number shown in the displayed resident list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the resident will be removed i.e adding of tags is not cumulative.
+* When editing CCAs, the existing CCAs of the resident will be removed i.e adding of CCAs is not cumulative.
-* You can remove all the resident’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the resident’s CCAs by typing `c/` without specifying any CCAs after it.
 * Able to edit multiple residents at once by inputting multiple indexes, each separated by a space.

 Examples: